Teamwork/android-clean-architecture/README.md

 Once all the Dagger dependency graphs are created, the application can then move on to the rest of its initialization process.

 ### Dependency Injection: example
+**Note:** this section is intentionally verbose and requires you to go through the code while reading.
+You can probably skip it if you are already familiar with _Dagger_.

 We have three separate public Dagger `Component`s in our codebase: `ApplicationComponent` (view/presentation layer), `BusinessComponent` and `DataAccessComponent`.
 These are declared in the corresponding layer's module to make sure that the Dagger annotation processor and compiler have access to all the required dependencies from the generated provider classes.